2600-series (CTA): Retirement

 A handful of cars were replaced by the 5000-series cars.
 The majority of the 2600-series cars currently in service are set to be replaced by the new 7000-series cars.
 Options for 7000-series are transferred to the 9000-series cars, which will replace the remaining 2600-series units.

+Most cars are being scrapped from 2015.
+However, several cars survive, including: